Your visa is vital for your travel to New Jersey. Read on for important information concerning your student visa.

 Your host institution will send you an admissions letter which should include an agreement from them that you have been accepted into a course of study, indicate academic awards if any, the start date of your beginning semester and other information, such as student identification numbers and final requirements.
 This will serve to prove that you have in fact gained admission to the institution.
 Each country’s consulate may have other requirements.
 Please check with your consulate to verify.

 A student planning on living in the U.S temporarily and for a specific purpose (i.e. attending school) is considered a “Nonimmigrant”.
-There are two categories of Nonimmigrant depending on your intent of study.
-Students coming to New Jersey to pursue full-time academic or vocational studies are usually admitted into one of these two nonimmigrant categories.
+There are three main categories of Nonimmigrant status, depending on your intent of study.
+Students coming to New Jersey to pursue full-time academic or vocational studies are usually admitted into one of these three nonimmigrant categories.

 The F-1 category includes academic students in colleges, universities, seminaries, conservatories, academic high schools, other academic institutions, and in language training.